datatanishca/Strategy-and-Design-Proposal/README.md

 Upgrade is present but not disruptive

-Simple navigation: oday / Previous
+Simple navigation: Today / Previous